Yvonne-w/BoardGame/admin/G-features.md

 -	public void music() {

 # Other comments
+- Comments and authorship added

 - JUnits:
     - 3 newly added Junits for test driven development in tests (suffix _new)

-- Comments and authorship added
+- Obejects:
+    - Tile (the still part)
+    - DraggableSquare (the moving part)
+    - Game (as a big object for all tiles, used as Game game)

+- Enum:
+    - AIDifficulty
+    - PathState
+    - TrainState (inner class of Score)

 # Limitations